 In a bid to stimulate economic activity, the GOJ has actively encouraged joint ventures and licensing.
 In 2012, the GOJ approved a Policy and Institutional Framework for the implementation of a Public-Private Partnership Programme (PPPP) to aid in the privatization process.
 Major opportunities are publicized by the government agency or ministry involved.
 Non-resident partners are subject to Jamaican tax on their share of the partnership profits that accrue in or are derived from Jamaica.
 Non-resident foreign corporations pay tax on their share of profits at the same rates as resident corporations.
 Double taxation relief is available under the 1991 Convention for the Avoidance of Double Taxation.

 Three major U.S. based companies (FedEx, DHL, and UPS) offer express delivery service to Jamaica.
 Deliveries from the U.S. take between one and four days.
 Several local companies have entered the express delivery space whereby small quantities ordered online are first delivered to a Miami address before being air freighted to Jamaica.
-This new mode of delivery has taken on added significance in the COVID-19 era, as travel has been stymied.
 The de minimis value for shipments attracting customs duty is US$50.

 The US Embassy can provide an International Company Profile (ICP) which is a paid service.
 The ICP provides U.S. companies and economic development organizations with a comprehensive background report on a specific foreign company, including general business information, background and product information, key officials, references contacted by ITA, financial data/creditworthiness information, reputational information, a site visit, and interviews with principals; information sources consulted in preparing the report, and analysis of information collected.